ponylang/rfcs/text/000-compile-time-expression.md

 ###Target Specific Behaviour

 The results of a compile-time expression must match up to the result of the expressions, were the expression evaluated on the target machine.
 Evaluating expressions for the target introduces some complexity as they will be evaluated on the host machine.
 To ensure evaluation is correct, it must be arranged that whatever is responisble for evaluating expressions is aware of data types used for the target machine, for example the size of `USize`.

+We need to give special consideration to compile-time expressions using floating point values.
+Consideration needs to be given as there are different represenations of floating point values on different targets and as such we can get different values (due to rounding etc.) on different targets.

 ###Evaluating Compile-Time Expressions